Updated: Sep 28

 Not providing an explanation or resolution to the story means the movie makers get to spend half the money making the movie, and yet still charge viewers the full admission price to watch it.
 What a scam.

-The entire movie centers on the story arc of Casey overcoming the physical and mental abuse of her evil uncle.
-The antagonist in the story, Kevin Wendell with his 24 personalities, is a symbolic extension of Casey's villainous uncle.
+The entire movie is about Casey overcoming the physical and mental abuse of her evil uncle.
+That is the story.
+The antagonist in the movie, Kevin Wendell with his 24 personalities, is a symbolic extension of Casey's villainous uncle.

 A film that actually ended